MooersLab/latextips/README.md

 You quickly get used to reading CamelCase.

 When manually adding the BibTeX info to JabRef, I click the generate-key button in JabRef to autogenerate the citekey for an entry.
-I store all of the BibTeX entries in one global.bib file.
+I store all the BibTeX entries in one global.bib file.
 It has over 7100 entries and is automatically backed up.
 Its size is not an issue in JabRef, on Overleaf, or in Emacs.